brucewlee/lingfeat/README.md

 ## Key References
-We only list only the key references here.
+We list only the key references here.
 Check our paper for full references.

 **Entity Density Features**
 > Feng, Lijun, Noémie Elhadad, and Matt Huenerfauth.
 "Cognitively motivated features for readability assessment."
 Proceedings of the 12th Conference of the European Chapter of the ACL (EACL 2009).
 2009.